davidbooth-dev/express-webpack/README.md

 Date: 15/07/2020
 Working as of: 15/07/2020

-I've really struggled in the past to get Node, Babel and Webpack working.
-And the tutorial from Ben Grunfiled really clarified it.
+I've really struggled in the past when I was learning Node.
+How to get Node, Babel and Webpack working together.
+I have just found this tutorial from Ben Grunfield.
+Hope this helps you.

 Either clone this project or create your own manually using the following steps.
 Or use Bens tutorial.